-For the children who attend other Nursery or Pre-School provision our Reception Class teacher/EYFS Lead Miss Taylor or Mrs Davidson our Higher Level Teaching Assistant will visit your child in their current setting.
+For the children who attend other Nursery or Pre-School provision our Reception Class teacher Mrs Tonge, EYFS Lead Miss Taylor or Mrs Davidson our Higher Level Teaching Assistant will visit your child in their current setting.
 Following this, parents will be invited to visit school for an induction event.
-During induction parents will meet all the staff and listen to short presentations by relevant parties such as Taylor Shaw (school catering), Emblematic (uniform suppliers) and relevant school staff.
+During induction parents will meet school staff and receive information from relevant parties such as Chartwells (school catering) and Emblematic (uniform suppliers).
 All children who are starting Reception in September will be invited to attend ‘Moving Up’ Day in July.
 They will attend for half a day to meet our staff and explore St Anne’s Early Years provision.
 Children may also stay for a school lunch.

 Transition between classes

 At St Anne’s we work closely within each milestone so children become familiar with each staff team.
 Transition is treated the same at every juncture and children are given the opportunity to take part in ‘Moving Up’ where children spend time with their new class teacher in their new classroom.
 During the summer term staff meet to share information and for those children who require provision that is additional to or different from quality first teaching we make additional arrangements to support these children through the transition.
 This can include spending additional time in their new classroom, visiting their new classroom with their current member of support staff, beginning transition arrangements earlier in the Summer Term or photographs of their new classroom to take home and talk about with Parents and Carers during the Summer holidays.
 The support provided is tailored to the needs of individual children and will be discussed with parents and carers and the child.